PsychTechApS/flutter_menu/README.md

 # flutter_menu

-This is a respnsive UI framework developed for web and desktop.
+This is a responsive UI framework developed for web and desktop.

 Try it out: http://www.flutter.psychtech.mitspace.dk/